About the Inquiry

 The closing date for submitting of views to the Committee was 6pm on Friday 25 November 2016.

-The Committee took oral evidence on the draft budget in late November and December 2016 and will report to the Finance and Constitution Committee early in January 2017.
+The Committee took oral evidence on the draft budget in late November and December 2016 and reported to the Finance and Constitution Committee in January 2017.

 Attached below are the submissions the Committee received in response to its call for evidence.